IyesGames/iyes_mesh/README.md

  - Scene data (transforms, etc.).
  - Other object types (cameras, lights, etc.).

+May support in the future:
+ - MeshOpt encoding of buffers pre-zstd-compression

 This is not a scene format.
 It's a GPU mesh format.

 However, if you need to use it for such use cases, feel free to encode whatever